Leader – Franceline Davies, 843-837-1213, email@example.com

 Co-Leaders – Joanne Voulelis, 585-362-7946 and Marire McClune, 843-368-5407

-BACK BY POPULAR DEMAND –
+BACK BY POPULAR DEMAND – Currently have a wait list.

 This year’s nature exploration group will consist of 4 nature presentations, all of which will take place at the Discovery Lab, Coastal Discovery Museum at Honey Horn.
 The group is limited to 40 members.
 Participation in the group costs $20 per person which covers the cost of all programs.
 If you cannot attend one or more of the programs, you may send a sub, provided they are a member of WAHHI.
 All proceeds from this nature group are donations to the museum for the use of their classroom.